American Radiator Building: Tower

-The original building is clad with black brick starting on the third floor.
+The original building is clad with black brick starting on the third floor; the use of brick was unusual for skyscrapers of the 1920s, which tended to use stone.
 The third story consists of bays with one or two windows each, as well as carved railings at the bottom of each window and gold spandrel panels above each window.
 These bays are separated by slightly projecting black-brick pilasters, which in turn have gold pinnacles.
 This window pattern is repeated in the annex's third floor.
 The fourth and fifth floors of the annex are slightly set back from the first three stories and contain a facade of black brick, with a gold cornice on top.
 Projecting brick piers divide these stories into several bays, each with double windows.

 The tower stories contain projecting bricks in various places, which give it a textured quality.
 Dark red, light red, amber, and white lights were placed on the setbacks to provide nighttime illumination.
 Cornices wrap around the building at the 16th and 20th stories.
 The facade contains various pinnacles and peaks clad with gold, which one publication compared to turrets in old English castles.
 These ornamental features are actually made of terracotta but are covered in gold leaf.
 Gold is also used on corbels, cornices, and the spandrels between stories, and the Gothic-style pinnacles at the top of the building are ornamented with gold leaf as well.
 When the building was being completed, Hood wrote for Architectural Forum that "false tops have gone out of vogue for office buildings, as well as the fashion of putting an ornamental front on one or two sides of a building".

 The roof consists of a tank surrounding a chimney and installed on a frame.
-At night, the gold-leafed terracotta decorations of the American Radiator Building are illuminated; Hood intended for this to draw attention to the shaft.
+At night, the gold-leafed terracotta decorations of the American Radiator Building are illuminated to draw attention to the shaft.
 Hood chose not to illuminate the middle stories of the tower "to avoid any simulation of daylight effects".
 The nighttime lighting gives the crown the appearance of a heated radiator.
 Other parts of the building were sometimes illuminated as well; in 1928, eleven stories were lit in the shape of a cross to raise awareness for tuberculosis management.